 The main objective of the fighting was a tiny airstrip that the Japanese were building at the western end of Guadalcanal, a speck of land in the Solomon Islands.
 The airstrip, later named Henderson Field, would become an important launching point for Allied air attacks during the Pacific island hopping campaign.

 Scholars and history enthusiasts can tell you why troops fought there, but only someone who was actually there can truly describe what it was like to storm the island.
 Hear, first-hand, a Marine's experience at Guadalcanal:

-Now check out these 7 interesting facts you didn’t know about the battle.
+Check out these 7 interesting facts you didn't know about the Battle of Guadalcanal